 - Don’t overcrowd the pan when frying the fritters.
 If you try and cook too many, they will lower the temperature of the oil and take longer to cook.
 They will also be harder to flip over.

 - Don’t skip the salting of the zucchini.
 Salting helps to draw the excess moisture out.
 If you don’t do this your fritters will be soggy and won’t hold together.

 Yes, after forming the fritters, place them on a baking sheet lined with parchment paper at back at 400°F for 12-15 minutes, flipping them halfway through.

 Yes, you can easily make these fritter gluten-free if you or someone in your family has an intolerance.
 Simply swap the all-purpose flour for a 1:1 GF variety.

-I like to serve these zucchini fritters with labneh, sour cream or Greek yogurt; and a sweet red chili sauce would also work well.
+I like to serve these zucchini fritters with labneh, sour cream or Greek yogurt; and a sweet red chili sauce or spicy mayo would also work well.
 You can also serve these fritters as a side dish along side chicken, salmon, meat or a vegetarian main.

 More fritters to try

 More zucchini recipes